JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Can I use Kotlin for native development?

-Kotlin/Native is currently [in the works](https://blog.jetbrains.com/kotlin/tag/native/).
+Yes.
+Kotlin/Native is available as a part of Kotlin project.
 It compiles Kotlin to native code that can run without a VM.
-There is a Technology Preview released but it is not production-ready yet, and doesn’t yet target all the platforms that we plan to support for 1.0.
-For more information check out the [blog post announcing Kotlin/Native](https://blog.jetbrains.com/kotlin/2017/04/kotlinnative-tech-preview-kotlin-without-a-vm/).
+It is still in beta, but you can already try it on popular desktop and mobile platforms and even some IoT devices.
+For more information, check out the [Kotlin/Native documentation](native-overview.md).

 ### What IDEs support Kotlin?